Webserver and HTTPS settings

 We recommend using Mozilla's configuration generator, which takes into account current security recommendations.

-We recommend to test the used configuration using Qualys (see above).
-You should target Qualys Score A- or A. However, note that some older clients may not support secure enough ciphers when you are targeting score A.
+We recommend to test the applied configuration, for example via Qualys (see above).
+You should aim for a Qualys Score of A- or A. However, for scores starting with A, consider the risk that some older clients may not support sufficiently new and secure ciphers.

 HTTP Strict Transport Security - HSTS

-If the Apache webserver is used, the configuration would look as follows:
+If using the Apache webserver, the configuration would be as follows:

 <VirtualHost fqdn.fi.muni.cz:80> ...
 Redirect permanent / https://fqdn.fi.muni.cz/ </VirtualHost> <VirtualHost fqdn.fi.muni.cz:443> ... # postupne zvysit az na max-age=15552000 Header always set Strict-Transport-Security "max-age=3600;" </VirtualHost>